simonlayfield/personal-website/public/articles/professional-journal/article.md

 ![alt text](egx-004.jpg)
 </figure>

+You can see the dreamy introduction sequence [on Youtube](https://www.youtube.com/watch?v=2_nlkH1Tr8E).

 What I found interesting about John's game (and incidentally about other indie games in general) was that they're all trying to _teach_ you something.
 Whether the learning is part of the actions within the game itself, or whether the learning was something **external from the game** did vary - for instance - I played an indie game that encouraged the user to be part of the story itself by rewriting the game's narrative.
 Thus I learned to co-create a story.
 I played another game that allowed the user to choose from different astrology outcomes as an astrologer in Shakesperian London.
 Thus I learned (briefly) about astrology.
 The medium of gaming is a pretty powerful vehicle for learning.

 <figure markdown="1">